2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in the Plains States Region

 Top 10 Best Human Development & Family Studies Bachelor's Degree Schools

 Our 2023 rankings named Central Methodist University - College of Graduate & Extended Studies the best value school in the Plains States Region for human development and family studies students working on their bachelor’s degree.
-Located in the town of Fayette, CMU CGES is a private not-for-profit college with a small student population.
+Located in the distant town of Fayette, CMU CGES is a private not-for-profit college with a small student population.

-You’ll be in good company if you decide to attend North Dakota State University - Main Campus.
-It ranked #2 on our 2023 Best Value Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
+The excellent bachelor’s degree programs at North Dakota State University - Main Campus helped the school earn the #2 place on this year’s ranking of the best value human development and family studies schools in the Plains States Region .
 North Dakota State University is a large public school located in the city of Fargo.

 South Dakota State undergraduate students pay an average of $12,809 in tuition and fees each year.